UK Financial Services, regulations and ethics Demo

 A complaint is any expression of dissatisfaction.
 The complaint may be made orally or in writing, it may be justified or not, and it can be about the provision or lack of it of a financial service.

 Businesses that have fewer than 10 employees and has a turnover or annual balance sheet that does not exceed 2 million Euros

 Charities with an annual income of less than £1 million

 Trustees of Trusts with a net asset value of less than £1 million.

 Shortened demo course.
-See details at foot of page.... specifies.
+See details at foot of page....mit that the FOS specifies.

 If the claimant accepts the FOS decision, it is binding on the respondent up to £150,000 (£100,000 for complaints received prior to 1 January 2012) plus interest on the principal amount and any costs with interest also on that amount (although there is no equivalent limit on an order that the Ombudsman may make to the firm to ‘take steps’).
 If the claimant rejects the FOS decision, the respondent is no longer bound by it.
 The claimant is then free to pursue the matter through the courts.
 If the claimant does not respond, this is treated as a rejection.

 The FOS can award compensation for any loss and/or order the respondent to take remedial action.
 The respondent must comply with the award.

 The FOS can recommend to firms that they pay higher amounts, but these recommendations are not binding on the respondent.
 The Ombudsman also has the power to order firms to take steps such as transfer a pension, offer life cover etc.